Can relativistic bit commitment lead to secure quantum oblivious transfer?: Insecurity

 (V) Alice picks a random $s\in \{0,1\}$, and sends $s$, $\beta _{s}=b\bigoplus\limits_{i\in J_{s}}g_{i}$ to Bob.
 Bob computes $b=\beta _{s}\bigoplus\limits_{i\in J_{s}}h_{i}$ if $J_{s}=I_{0}$; otherwise does nothing.

 Now suppose that the BC protocol used in this QOT is secure.
-That is, no matter we are using the QBC protocols proposed in Refs. \cite{HeJPA,HePRA}, or relativistic BC \cite{qi44,qi582,qbc24,qbc51}, or even \textquotedblleft practical\textquotedblright\ QBC protocols listed in the introduction of Ref. \cite{HeJPA}, we assume that all the security requirements (e.g., relativistic settings or experimental limitations) are already met, so that Bob does not have unlimited computational power to cheat within the BC stage.
-In this case, the validity of the no-go proofs of QOT \cite {qi149,qi500,qi797,qi499,qi677,qi725,qbc14,*qbc40,qbc61} cannot be taken for granted, because all these proofs were derived without implying any limitation on the computational power of the cheater.
+That is, no matter we use relativistic BC \cite{qi44,qi582,qbc24,qbc51}, or \textquotedblleft practical\textquotedblright\ QBC protocols listed in the introduction of Ref. \cite{HeJPA}, we assume that all the security requirements (e.g., relativistic settings or experimental limitations) are already met, so that Bob does not have unlimited computational power to cheat within the BC stage.
+In this case, the validity of the no-go proofs of QOT \cite{qi149,qi500,qi797,qi499,qi677,qi725,qbc14,*qbc40,qbc61} cannot be taken for granted, because all these proofs were derived without implying any limitation on the computational power of the cheater.

 Intriguingly, the conclusions of some of the no-go proofs \cite {qi500,qi797,qi499,qi677,qi725,qbc14,*qbc40} remain valid, that unconditionally secure QOT is still impossible in this case.
 The key reason is that secure BC, being not a BCCC, cannot avoid the participant keeping the commitment at the quantum level instead of taking a fixed classical value.
 Kent \cite{qi44} briefly mentioned that it will allow more general coherent quantum attacks to be used on schemes of which BC is a subprotocol, but no details of the cheating strategy was given.
 Here we will elaborate how Bob can make use of this feature to break the BC-based QOT protocol.